 By Stephen Oliver

-I have been in a member of the Canadian primary reserves for over fifteen years now.
+I have been a member of the Canadian primary reserves for over fifteen years now.
 I have had the opportunity to move around the country serving with different regiments, deploy to Afghanistan and instruct in several schoolhouses developing specific soldiering skills.
 My career to date has included several years with Psychological Operations, where I had the privilege to work with some highly motivated and committed professionals.
 I have worked extensively with US and British forces both in training and on deployment.

 I have most recently completed training a team for an international patrolling competition, one which required a high level of both physical and mental fitness.
-This was different challenge than that of training a team for deployment or prolonged exercise, we had no full-time workup opportunity, completing training entirely on a reserve schedule.
+This was a different challenge than that of training a team for deployment or prolonged exercise, we had no full-time workup opportunity, completing training entirely on a reserve schedule.

 This article represents some of the lessons I have learned over my career and tested over the eight months training my team for that competition.